aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.emf.records/emfintersectcliprect/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.emf.records/emfintersectcliprect/
 ---

-The EMR_INTERSECTCLIPRECT record specifies a new clipping region from the intersection of the <br/>            current clipping region and the specified rectangle. <br/>            Note  Fields that are not described in this section are specified in section 2.3.2.
+**Summary:** The EMR_INTERSECTCLIPRECT record specifies a new clipping region from the intersection of the <br/>            current clipping region and the specified rectangle. <br/>            Note  Fields that are not described in this section are specified in section 2.3.2.

 **Module:** [aspose.imaging.fileformats.emf.emf.records](/imaging/python-net/aspose.imaging.fileformats.emf.emf.records/)